 Edwards replaced the late Mark Simpson, who passed away from complications due to lung cancer in December 2005.
 Simpson had held the post since 1977, when he followed in the footsteps of his college head coach, Les Fowler.
 Fowler took over as player-coach in 1948 and remained on board until Simpson, his assistant, replaced him.
 Thus, Edwards is only the program’s third full-time head coach since 1948.

 Each of his predecessors had to lead the Buffaloes into stronger conferences, Fowler into the Big Seven in 1949 and Simpson into the Big 12 in 1996; but Edwards was faced with the most daunting task in CU golf history.
 He led the charge when the Buffaloes joined the Pacific-10 Conference on July 1, 2011 (making it the Pac-12), with Colorado becoming a member of the most prestigious men’s golf conference in the nation.
-A long-time force in collegiate golf, as many as seven or eight schools have regularly occupied the top 30 every season and Pac-12 schools have won 15 national championships.
+A long-time force in collegiate golf, as many as seven or eight schools regularly occupied the top 30 every season and Pac-12 schools have won 15 national championships.